-Should you use AI documentation tools?
+Should you use AI scribes?

 Up to one-third of a doctor’s day can be taken up with paperwork.
 What if a tool could give you back some of those hours?
+Is it too good to be true?

 Kate Gillman, BA LLB, Head of Medico-legal Advisory Service, Avant

-Wednesday, 7 August 2024
+Wednesday, 4 September 2024

 should-you-use-ai-documentation-tools

-Up to one-third of a doctor’s day can be taken up with paperwork.
-What if a tool could give you back some of those hours?
-Artificial intelligence (AI) medical documentation tools, sometimes known as scribe tools, are being touted as the answer.
+Artificial intelligence (AI) scribes or medical documentation tools are being touted as the answer.
 But before you jump on board, attracted by the various benefits this software can bring to your clinical practice, you need to be aware of a few things.

 How AI documentation tools work

-The AI tool can also generate other documents such as a summary letter or treatment plan, referral letters, or a discharge summary.
+The AI scribe tool can also generate other documents such as a summary letter or treatment plan, referral letters, or a discharge summary.
 Using this functionality reduces the risk of transcription errors when dictating the information to go in these documents individually.
 Over time, your AI tool can also learn your personal style, so the notes will look and sound like they’ve been written or dictated by you.

 Time savings and improved consultations